 The Patient Advocacy Foundation: This foundation provide pro bono case management and insurance mediation assistance for those with chronic, debilitating, or life threatening diseases.
-They may be able
+They may be able to provide assistance to PKU adult and families.

 Nutricia Product Coverage Navigator: Nutricia's program in Massachusetts, New York and Texas provides assistance to families using their metabolic products.
 They can provide assistance with prior authorizations, claims submissions, medical necessity letters, billing errors and the appeal process.
 1-800-356-7354, ext.
 1200.